sumitanand21/archmedia/README.md

 ## Build

 Run `ng build` to build the project.
-The build artifacts will be stored in the `dist/` directory.
+The build artifacts will be stored in the `dist/arch` directory.
 Use the `--prod` flag for a production build.
+Run `npm run optimised-github-build` to build the optimised project.

 ## Running unit tests